Apple iOS iPhone UI Automation Testing: What does Accessibility have to do with it?

 Cloud Computing: The Making of the Next Dinosaurs

 Most of the most practical programmers I know, have something in common - they’ve all worked in places, usually small shops or small University departments, where they’ve been responsible for both the software they were writing and the computers that software ran on.
-Those people are more able to figure out what the real problems are, they don’t throw their hands up and say “must be a system problem”.
-They actually build things that work, and they can fix things that break.

 1 min read